The Creative Arts Guild Dance Department 2017-18 Faculty

-The Creative Arts Guild Dance Department is excited to announce its staff for the 2016-17 school year.
-In addition to Guild Dance Director Jessie Fincher, Paige Retchko will be returning for her fourth season with the dance department as our Assistant Dance Director.
+The Creative Arts Guild Dance Department is excited to announce its staff for the 2017-18 school year.
+In addition to Guild Dance Director Jessie Fincher, Paige Retchko will be returning for her sixth season with the dance department as our Assistant Dance Director.

 Guild Dance Director and Guild-North Center Director has an extensive background in Classical Ballet, Pointe, Modern, Jazz and Tap Dance.
 She began her dance training at the age of 3.
 Over the years she has worked with such notable instructors as Robert Barnett (Former Artistic Director of Atlanta Ballet), Mary Munro (RAD), Maniya Barredo (Joffrey Ballet, Atlanta Ballet), Nicholas Pacana, Cornelius Carter and Carl Ratcliff.
 Her studies continued with Diane Callahan (San Francisco Ballet), Carol Smiarowski, Heidi Longwith, Stanislav Issaev (Moscow State Ballet Theater), Amy Card Lillios, Andrea Pell, Vincas Green, Jolie Long and Martha Goodman.